 Try to show them that they don’t need to worry about minor issues and can focus on the matter at hand.
 This will keep them more dedicated to their job and loyal to your company.
 However, keep in mind that security may come in different forms so you can try and experiment with this and that until you find something suitable.

-Staying positive is the definition of being motivated.
+Staying positive is the definition of motivation.
 Make sure that your employees feel happy and satisfied to keep them motivated.
 You can send them different motivational articles or being an optimist around them to make them happy too.
 After all, happiness is contagious.

 One of the reasons why your employees may be unhappy is because they don’t have a purpose either in life or at work.
 They go to their job just for the money or to kill time.
-Sometimes this happens because they don’t understand the mission of your organization, so all it takes is for you to explain it and clearly define it to them.
+Sometimes this lack of motivation occurs because they don’t understand the mission of your organization, so all it takes is for you to explain it and clearly define it to them.

 Last but not least, make sure that your employees take regular breaks and exercise (even next to their workstation).
 Exercising helps your workers stay healthy and improves their mood which, in turn, improves their motivation.
 Also, make sure that the breaks your workers take are truly regular as nobody would want to overwork themselves.
 If there are any workaholics in your team, you must still make them rest once in a while or they can get exhausted easily.